rdntech14/AngularFirstProject/SPA_ReactiveProgramming_RxJS.md

 **Streams**, sequences of data made available over time.
 As an example, opposed to Arrays you don’t need all the information to be present in order to start using them.

 ### What is Reactive Programming?
 (Rx Programming)

-s
+* Reactive Programming Is Programming With Asynchronous Data Streams

-Reactive Programming Is Programming With Asynchronous Data Streams
+* Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change.

-Reactive programming is an asynchronous programming paradigm concerned with data streams and the propagation of change.
+* Reactive programming is a programming paradigm that deals with data flows and the propagation of change.
+It means that when a data flow is emitted by one component, the change will be propagated to other components by reactive programming library.
+The propagation of change will continue until it reaches the final receiver.
+The difference between event-driven and reactive programming is that event-driven programming revolves around events and reactive programming revolves around data.

 RX = OBSERVABLE + OBSERVER + SCHEDULERS